President Biden pardons his son Hunter Biden

 Washington (CNN) — President Joe Biden announced Sunday that he has pardoned his son Hunter Biden, who faced sentencing this month on gun crime and tax convictions, marking a reversal as he prepares to leave office.

-“Today, I signed a pardon for my son Hunter,” he said in a statement.
+“Today, I signed a pardon for my son Hunter,” the president said in a statement.
 It is a “full and unconditional pardon,” according to a copy of the executive grant of clemency.

 This official grant of clemency cannot be rescinded by President-elect Donald Trump.